DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

 * Reservation
     * a min resource that is guarranteed to the customer
 * Limits
-    * max utilizatioin of compute resource by a customer (e.g. VM)
+    * max utilization of compute resource by a customer (e.g. VM)
     * limits are allowed to change dynamically based on current conditions and consumption
 * Shares
     * a weighting given to a particulare VM used to calculate percentage-based access to pooled resources when there is contention
     * in cases of shortage, host scoring determines who gets capacity
         * ex: Spot instances
+    * controls customer requests for resource allocations in case the environment does not have the current capability to provide these resources
 * Responsibilities
     * CSP remains responsible for maintenance and security of the physical components
     * customer is responsible largley for their data and users